csekme/JNeuralNetwork/README.md

 For the time being, the documentation in the source code and the program interfaces are only available in Hungarian.
 Translation in progress.

 ## Installation
 The project can be build using Ant.
-The result will be appear in deploy diretory as the name of **JArtificialNeuralNetwork.jar**.
+The result will be appear in deploy directory as the name of **JArtificialNeuralNetwork.jar**.
 ```sh
 #usage
 ant all